Haruno19/starfetch/README.md

 * The ``"main stars"`` field should contain the number of stars that compose the constellation.
 Please, if there's more than a value for this field, make sure to separate them with a comma and a space, and place them in ascending order (e.g. ``"9, 11, 20"``).

-Your help is really appreciated!
+Your help is highly appreciated!

 ## Credits & Dependencies